Marmot Indicators Release 2017

 • Slope index of inequality for people in households in receipt of means-tested benefits

 On the 16th December 2011, the Public Health Observatories released updated health inequaliy indicators for all local authorities and primary care organisations in England.
 Those indicators were published in February 2012.
-The Network of Public Health Observatories is now part of Public Health England and historical information can be found here.
+The Network of Public Health Observatories is now part of Public Health England and historical information can be found at this link.

 Marmot Indicators 2017

 - Read the Marmot Indicators Briefing, updated July 18th 2017 - PDF

 - Review the revised slides from the Marmot Indicators press conference September 2017 - PDF